Limited Audio Series · 8 Episodes

 With Cynthia Cuffie

-My mother showed up at my school a lot, at the principal's office, the guidance counselor's office, the vice principal's office, not asking for special treatment, not creating drama, but insisting with calm precision that the system be fair.
-Not generous.
-Not accommodating.
-Fair.
-Seeing her insist on what was already owed helped me understand that institutions aren't fixed and unchallengeable, but that they are made by people and can therefore be changed by people.
+My mother showed up at my school a lot: at the principal's office, the guidance counselor's office, the vice principal's office.
+She wasn't there asking for special treatment, but she did insist with calm precision that the system be fair.

 Send this to someone who has been made to feel that asking for what they deserve is asking for too much.